opentensor/developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 ### Subnet task

 The task is one of the key components of any incentive mechanism as it defines what miners will perform as work.
-The task should be chosen so that miners are maximally effective at the intended use case for the subnet.

-In other words, **the task should mimic an intended user interaction with a subnet**.
 Examples of tasks are responding to natural language prompts and storing encrypted files.

-The task defines the scope of work that miners will undertake, and what utility the subnet can provide to users.
-In some cases this should be very specific (such as storage) and in other cases it can be varied (many types of natural language query).
+The task should be designed to capture intended use case for commodity to be produced by the subnet.
+Generally, the task should realistically mimic an intended user interaction with a subnet.

 ### Subnet scoring model